HR-CMGT/MGDD-unity/snippets.md

 ### Switching scenes

 Create a new scene named 'gameover'.
 We'll switch to the gameover scene after a collision.
+You need to add the scene to the 'build settings'.

 ```
 using UnityEngine.SceneManagement;